opsmill/infrahub/docs/15_schema/readme.md

 ### Attribute and Relationship

-Attributes and Relationships can be configured as **branch aware** or **branch agnostic** too, independently of the configuration of the model itself using the flag : `branch`
+Attributes and Relationships can be configured as **branch aware** or **branch agnostic** too, independently of the configuration of the model itself using the parameter: `branch`

 ```yaml
 nodes: